-Choice Requirements Option 1 Underwrite the rents from HAP contract units using the lowest of market rents,HAP contract rents, andapplicable LIHTC rents.
+Choice Requirements Option 1 Underwrite the rents from HAP contract units using the lowest of market rents, HAP contract rents, and applicable LIHTC rents.
 Applicable LIHTC rents are the lower of maximum allowable LIHTC rents minus utility allowances, and actual rents in place for occupied units subject to a LIHTC Affordable Regulatory Agreement.
-Option 2 Underwrite the rents from HAP contract units using the additional income above the LIHTC rents (LIHTC overage) if: at least 20% of the Property's units are subject to a project-based HAP contract; the HAP contract rants are less than or equal to market. the HAP contract rents are less than or equal to market rents; the weighted average LIHTC unit rents are least 10% below market; • the MAH Property is located in a market or submarket with 90% or greater economic occupancy, both for market rate and MAH Properties; and the Sponsor has experience and success owning and operating properties with HAP contracts.
+Option 2 Underwrite the rents from HAP contract units using the additional income above the LIHTC rents (LIHTC overage) if: at least 20% of the Property's units are subject to a project-based HAP contract; the HAP contract rents are less than or equal to market rents; the weighted average LIHTC unit rents are least 10% below market; the MAH Property is located in a market or submarket with 90% or greater economic occupancy, both for market rate and MAH Properties; and the Sponsor has experience and success owning and operating properties with HAP contracts.
 If the HAP contract expires before the Mortgage Loan Maturity Date, you must ensure the Property's Underwritten DSCR is greater than or equal to 1.05 based on the LIHTC rents, and 1.10 based on the LIHTC rents after the HAP contract expires.